Devin Booker: Personal life

 Booker's maternal grandfather is from Mexico.
 Devin is the only child of his father, Melvin Booker, a former professional basketball player.
 In 2020, Booker was named a global ambassador to the Special Olympics for his support for his younger half-sister who has microdeletion syndrome, a genetic chromosomal disorder.

+From June 2020 to October 2022, Booker was in a relationship with Kendall Jenner, a member of the Kardashian family.

-Growing up in Michigan, Booker is a Detroit sports fan, frequently sporting attire from the Detroit Red Wings and Detroit Lions.
+A Michigan native, Booker is a Detroit sports fan, frequently sporting attire from the Detroit Red Wings and Detroit Lions.

-Booker has his own charitable foundation called the Starting Five, which grants five nonprofit organizations $100,000 each, and plans to donate $500,000 to Phoenix charities per year for 5 years.
+Booker has his own charitable foundation called the Starting Five, which grants five nonprofit organizations $100,000 each, and planned to donate $500,000 to Phoenix charities per year for 5 years as of 2020.